-The Leadership Education and Development (LEAD) unit of the Dean of Students Office offers a number of programs and resources for individual students, student organizations, and student communities at Illinois State University.
+Leadership Education and Development (LEAD), a unit of the Dean of Students Office, offers a number of programs and resources for individual students, student organizations, and student communities at Illinois State University.
 Utilizing various leadership, community, and student-based theories and frameworks, LEAD aims to support, encourage, and challenge students to explore leadership through the lens of their own unique strengths, cultures, relationships, privileges, biases, and everyday experiences.
 Whether your commitment is a semester-long program, a weekend retreat, a one-day conference, or an afternoon session, LEAD aims to promote continued development of student learners at all levels of leadership capacities and readiness.

-Program Cost: There is no cost to students to participate.
+Cost: There is no cost to students to participate.

-ELEVATE Illinois State University is a leadership experience designed to cultivate community and create capacity for social action at Illinois State University.
+ELEVATE Leadership Week is a leadership experience designed to cultivate community and create capacity for social action at Illinois State University.
 During this two-day experience, students and campus/community partners are first invited to a leadership dinner to celebrate and formally recognize the contributions of our leadership program participants and the impact of the Illinois State campus leadership community.
 On day two, students and campus/community partners are invited to participate in a leadership coalition session.
 During this session, participants will be able to identify campus initiatives of interest, as well as create community-centered goals and actions plans to be implemented within the next academic year.

 Participant Qualifications: The program is open to any Illinois State University student, staff, or faculty member, with priority registration reserved for Dean of Students Office leadership program participants and campus/community partners.